PhotonVision/photonvision-docs/source/docs/programming/photonlib/hardware-in-the-loop-sim.rst

 The first step is to install PhotonVision on your target device.
 Instructions can be found `here <https://docs.photonvision.org/en/latest/docs/getting-started/installation/sw_install/index.html>`_ for all devices.

-The next step is to configure PhotonVision for simulation.

-.. warning:: Do not leave this toggle on when accessing your device on a full robot.

-A small amount of configuration is required on the coprocessor.
+A small amount of configuration is required after installation.
 From the PhotonVision UI, go to the sidebar and select the Settings option.
 Within the settings, turn on "Run NetworkTables Server".

+.. warning:: Do not leave this toggle on when accessing your device on a full robot.

 .. image:: images/nt-server-toggle.png